Mark your calendar for the Second Annual Gulf Coast Cattlemen’s Conference

 AUBURN UNIVERSITY— Make plans to attend the second annual Gulf Coast Cattlemen’s Conference Aug.
-4 at Grace Fellowship Church in Atmore, Alabama.
+4 at Grace Fellowship Church in Atmore.
 Hosted by the Alabama Cooperative Extension System, the conference will feature a variety of speakers on topics ranging from financial management to preconditioning and dewormer.

 Kelly Palmer, an animal sciences regional Extension agent, said the conference will highlight topics pertinent to raising beef cattle on the Gulf Coast.